How to Create an Effective Animation Brief

 4. Style / Tone References

-The most powerful way to get your vision across is often by showing other animated video examples of what you like and don’t like with a little explanation of what exactly it is that makes you love or hate it.
+The most powerful way to get your vision across is often by showing other animated video examples of what you like and don’t like, with a little explanation of what exactly it is that makes you love or hate it.
 In this section, you could also add images, music, video, and GIFs – anything that helps you to communicate the style, look and feel, and creative direction that you want to go in.
 Your animation team will find it really useful to see what you like and also how the ideas have evolved for your animation.

 Your free animation brief template